Debug metric spikes and dips

 Metric spikes or dips often affect specific platforms or app versions rather than all users.
 Group your analysis by these default user properties:

 Amplitude SDKs track these properties automatically, making them reliable dimensions for debugging.
-See user properties for more information.
+Refer to user properties for more information.

 To analyze by these dimensions: